MicrosoftDocs/dataexplorer-docs/data-explorer/create-table-wizard.md

 ---
 title: Create a table in Azure Data Explorer
-description: Learn how to easily create a table in Azure Data Explorer with the create table wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 07/13/2022
+description: Learn how to easily create a table in Azure Data Explorer with the table creation wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 07/13/2022